FHIR/auto-ig-builder/README.md

 # FHIR Implementation Guide Auto-Builder

 ## About Auto-Builder
-Use this tool if: If you're working on an FHIR Implementation Guide in GitHub and want your work-in-progress to be visible as part of the FHIR Continuous Integration (CI) build service at https://build.fhir.org.
+Use this tool if: If you're working on an FHIR Implementation Guide in a **public GitHub repository** and want your work-in-progress to be visible as part of the FHIR Continuous Integration (CI) build service at https://build.fhir.org.

 By following the instructions below, you can configure your GitHub repository to auto-build every time you make a commit (on any branch), and the resulting output (successful IG content, or debugging logs) will automatically be pushed to https://build.fhir.org.